TeamPorcupine/ProjectPorcupine/CONTRIBUTING.md

 //descriptive names for variables/methods
 //fields, properties and methods should always specify their scope, aka private/protected/internal/public

-interface IInterfaceable { } //Interfaces starting with a captial I
+interface IInterfaceable { } //Interfaces start with an I and should use PascalCasing

-class Class //class names Uppercase
+class Class //class names should use PascalCasing
 { // braces on new line ;)
    private int _memberField; //fields start with an underscore and should be private if possible

-   public int MemberField { get { return _memberField; } } //Properties should be captialised
+   public int MemberField { get { return _memberField; } } //Properties should use PascalCasing

-  // Methods should be capticalised
+  // Methods should use PascalCasing
   // Method parameters should be camelCased public void SomeMethod( int functionParameter )
    {
       int myLocalVariable = 0; //local variables should also be camelCased }

-   public event SomeEvent; //Events should be capitalised as well }
+   public event SomeEvent; //Events should use PascalCasing as well }
 ```